JC-Price/Chalf_public/README.md

 ## Contact

 For inquiries about CHalf or to request additional information, please use our GitHub or direct inquiries to jcprice@chem.byu.edu.
-We will do our best to respond in a timely fashion so you can use our software for your needs.
+We will do our best to respond in a timely fashion, so you can use our software for your needs.

 ## Table of Contents
 - [Installation](https://github.com/JC-Price/Chalf_public/blob/main/v4.2,README.md#installation)